 What to watch out for!

 There are a number of important differences between dental composite bonding and porcelain veneers.
 Porcelain veneers are an invasive dental procedure.
 This means injections, the dentists drill and irreversible ‘prepping’ or drilling of your existing teeth.
 ‘Over-prepping’ is where a dentist makes a mistake and takes away too much enamel and causes damage to the sensitive underlying tooth structure.
 This can be fatal to the tooth.
 It can cause them to become damaged or fail.
 Patients who have porcelain veneers go through the ‘tooth prep’ procedure where some enamel is drilled away to make space for the veneer.
 Many younger patients or patients with more healthy teeth will not want to take this risk.
 We like healthy teeth at Smileworks.
 Let’s not turn them into little pegs if we don’t absolutely have to.

-The second major difference is the time.
-With composite tooth bonding the procedure takes about an hour.
+The second major difference between composite and porcelain is the time.
+With tooth bonding the procedure takes about an hour.
 You’ll be in and out of the chair before you know it.
 No injections and no drills.
 And the difference between the before and after leaves many patients amazed!
 Conversely, porcelain veneers are a much more involved procedure.
 There’s the prepping of the teeth in the first appointment.
 Then your dentist will work with a lab or ceramist to get your veneers made just how you want them.
 During this time you’ll be given ‘temporaries’.

 These are temporary veneers while you wait for the final work to come back from the lab.
-Once the veneers arrive, they are fitted n another appointment.
+Once the veneers arrive, they are fitted in another appointment.
 Then a follow up appointment is needed to make sure they fit perfectly.
-Your dentist also must make sure they haven’t interfered with your bite in any way.
+Your dentist also must make sure they haven’t negatively affected with your bite in any way.
 The procedure can take up to a month and is much more involved than tooth bonding and also goes wrong more of the time and carries a whole host of additional risks.

 What to watch out for!

-Composite bonding is all about selecting the right patient for the procedure.
+Bonding is all about selecting the right patient for the procedure.
 Not everyone is suitable and your dentist will need to assess your mouth fully to determine whether you are a fit for the treatment or whether something else might be more appropriate.
 That said, most people are suitable for composite bonding.
 Especially if you have healthy natural teeth.
 Remember healthy does not necessarily mean they look the way you want!
 Many patients have beautifully healthy teeth and gums but they might be misshapen, gappy or crooked.
-If this sounds like you then composite resin bonding might be the perfect treatment.
+If this sounds like you then resin bonding might be the perfect treatment.
 If you think your gums aren’t as healthy as they should be – take a look here at our gum disease treatment page and get treatment from our dental hygiene therapists – the same people who will likely be doing the bonding too.

 What to watch out for!